oerc-music/nin-remixer-public/notes/20181214-MELD-music-quilts.md

 (@@Do we have any implementations of this?)

-A sequence of fragments that are contiguous in time (but for which specific timings are not given or used).
+A sequence of fragments that are contiguous in time, but for which specific timings are not given or used.
+(The fragments might, but do not necessarily, correspond to MIDI events, to provide a very direct corespondence between the sequence and MIDI data.)

 Operations supported: